-The Authority's total net position increased by \$1,075,927, largely as a result of the following items:
+The Authority's total net position decreased by \$598,784, largely as a result of the following items:

-Current assets increased by \$1,059,920 mostly due to the following factors:
+Current assets decreased by \$531,721 mostly due to the following factors:

-- Unrestricted cash increased by \$268,181 mostly due to an increase in Housing Choice Voucher (HCV) administrative fees as well as start-up Emergency Housing Voucher (EHV) funding. - Restricted cash increased by \$763,804 mostly due to receipt of EHV revenue related to start-up housing assistance payment (HAP) funds as well as services fees.
+- Unrestricted cash increased by \$154,715 primarily due to an increase in Housing Choice Voucher (HCV) administrative fees, as well as an increase in administrative fees as a result in growth of Emergency Housing Vouchers (EHV) and Mainstream Vouchers (MSV). - Restricted cash decreased by \$689,665 mostly due to the consumption of cash used for EHV housing assistance payments (HAP) and services fees prefunded in the prior year.

-Total liabilities decreased by \$26,622 primarily due to the following:
+Total liabilities increased by \$138,376 primarily due to the following: